-Inner London Education Authority (ILEA): A History of London Education
+Inner London Education Authority: History of London Education

 Inner London Education Authority